Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Influence of the Fault Volume on the Slip Dynamics of the System

 We observe both slow and fast earthquakes on the main fault, in comparison to the dynamics of a single main fault where only fast ruptures are observed.
 Figures~\ref{moment-rate}b–d shed light on the complex seismic behavior driven by the presence of a fault volume.
 Examples include instances of multiple ruptures occurring within a brief timeframe, with intervals as short as a few hours between them (Figure~\ref{moment-rate}b).
 Additionally, we observe an increase in seismic activity recorded on the fractures before the rupture and a subsequent decrease afterward.
 This will be further discussed in the following sections.
 Furthermore, Figure~\ref{moment-rate}c reveals the occurrence of prolonged slow slip events spanning a couple of months.
 These findings collectively underscore the complex nature of seismic activity influenced by the presence of a fault volume.

-Having explored the temporal slip dynamics, our focus will now shift to examining the spatial complexity of the seismic events recorded on the main fault (Figure~\ref{slip-rate-profile}).
-In the presented figure, we delve into the spatial complexity of seismic events recorded on the main fault by looking at the slip rate profiles along strike as a function of spatially averaged cumulative slip.
+Having explored temporal dynamics, we now examine spatial complexity of the seismic events recorded on the main fault (Figure~\ref{slip-rate-profile}).
+We delve into the spatial complexity of seismic events recorded on the main fault by looking at the slip rate profiles along strike as a function of spatially averaged cumulative slip during the event.
 In addition, we project all off-fault activity during this event onto the main fault and denote them by simple black circles.
 For our analysis, we carefully selected several representative events from the case study, encompassing a diverse range of slip occurrences.
 This includes partial ruptures, full ruptures, and slow slip events, each characterized by distinct magnitudes and durations.
-For the fast ruptures, we present both the nucleation phase, where the slip rate starts to accelerate from an arbitrarily small threshold, i.e. $10^{-9}$ m/s, prior to reaching some geodetically detectable threshold, i.e., $10^{-6}$ m/s, and the afterslip phase, where the slip rate decelerates below the same limit.
+For the fast ruptures, we present both the nucleation phase, where the slip rate starts to accelerate from an arbitrarily small threshold, i.e., $10^{-9}$ m/s, prior to reaching some geodetically detectable threshold, i.e., $10^{-6}$ m/s, and the afterslip phase, where the slip rate decelerates to the same limits.
 Figure~\ref{slip-rate-profile}a features two partial ruptures, each encompassing around half of the main fault.
 Notably, the second rupture (moment magnitude $M_w = 4.70$) nucleates at the edge of the first one ($M_w = 4.56$), demonstrating a cascading effect.
-Despite the rapid rupture of coseismic phases, which are 17 and 22 seconds, respectively, the nucleation phase lasting 122 days and the afterslip phase taking place over 30 days are significantly slower.
+Despite the rapid rupture of coseismic phases, which last 17 and 22 seconds, respectively, the nucleation phase lasting 122 days and the afterslip phase taking place over 30 days are significantly slower.